ShopifyShopify

 Step 3: Download an Import Application

 This app is easy to use and serves the core purpose brilliantly.
-Go to the Admin panel of the Shopify store and search for Store Importer app and download it.
+Go to the Admin panel of the Shopify store and search for the Store Importer app and download it.

 Step 4: Export Data from Your Magento Store

-Once you have downloaded the app for import, now it is the time to export data from your Magento store.
+Once you have downloaded the app for import, it is the time to export data from your Magento store.
 Follow these steps to export your Magento data:

 • Login to your Magento store.